mczachurski/SwiftBenchmarkJSON/README.md

 ## List of frameworks

-Below there are links to all frameworks.
+Below there are links to all benchmarked frameworks.

  - [HandyJSON](https://github.com/alibaba/HandyJSON)
  - [Marshall](https://github.com/utahiosmac/Marshal)